cs2901/yape-bcp-project-yapepoints/Project Portfolio Page/jose_garcia.md

 ### Contribution to the code

 - Code structure
-- Declaration of clases for the database and clases for interact with the database
+- Declaration of classes for the database
+- Helper functions to interact with the databases
-- Upload images
+- Upload images functionality
+- Code examples for my peers of how to use the framework
+- QR codes
+- Rest endpoint for listing all the coupons
+- Fixing bugs